This is where all 50 states stand on reopening

 North Dakota

-Burgum has said he hopes some businesses can start to reopen May 1.
+Burgum had said he hoped some businesses can start to reopen May 1.

 Ohio

-Note: Correction: This story has been updated to correct details about what businesses in Nebraska will be closed and the duration of those closings.